ryantd42/NY-Legislative-Git/2023/S4413A-2023/bill.md

   February 8, 2023
   ___________

- Introduced  by  Sen.  RAMOS  -- read twice and ordered printed, and when printed to be committed to the Committee on Budget and Revenue
+ Introduced  by  Sens.
+RAMOS, ADDABBO, ASHBY, COMRIE, COONEY, FERNANDEZ, GALLIVAN, MARTINEZ, ORTT, PARKER,  RIVERA,  SEPULVEDA,  STEC  --  read twice  and  ordered  printed,  and when printed to be committed to the Committee on Budget and Revenue -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the tax law, in relation  to  excise  taxes  on  premium cigars
+ AN ACT to amend the tax law, in relation  to  excise  taxes  on  premium cigars;  and  providing for the repeal of such provisions upon expira- tion thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  470  of the tax law is amended by adding a new subdivision 22 to read as follows:
-  22. "PREMIUM  CIGAR"  HAS  THE SAME MEANING AS DEFINED BY THE FEDERAL FOOD AND DRUG ADMINISTRATION.
+  22. "PREMIUM CIGAR."
+A CIGAR THAT:
+  (A) IS WRAPPED IN WHOLE LEAF TOBACCO; AND
+  (B) CONTAINS A ONE HUNDRED PERCENT LEAF TOBACCO BINDER; AND (C) IS MADE BY MANUALLY COMBINING THE WRAPPER, FILLER, AND BINDER; AND (D) HAS NO FILTER, TIP, OR NON-TOBACCO MOUTHPIECE  AND  IS  CAPPED  BY HAND; AND
+  (E) WEIGHS MORE THAN SIX POUNDS PER ONE THOUSAND UNITS.
   §  2.
 Paragraph (a) of subdivision 1 of section 471-b of the tax law, as amended by section 18 of part D of chapter 134 of the laws  of  2010, is amended to read as follows:
   (a)  Such tax on tobacco products other than PREMIUM CIGARS, snuff and little cigars shall be at the rate of seventy-five percent of the whole- sale price, and is intended to be imposed only once upon the sale of any tobacco products other than PREMIUM CIGARS, snuff and little cigars.
   § 3.
 Subdivision 1 of section 471-b of  the  tax  law  is  amended  by adding a new paragraph (d) to read as follows:
   (D)  SUCH  TAX  ON PREMIUM CIGARS SHALL BE AT THE RATE OF SEVENTY-FIVE PERCENT OF THE WHOLESALE PRICE OR FIFTY CENTS, WHICHEVER IS LESS, AND IS INTENDED TO BE IMPOSED ONLY ONCE UPON THE SALE OF ANY PREMIUM CIGARS.
   § 4.
-This act shall take effect immediately.
+This act shall take effect immediately and shall  expire  and  be deemed repealed 3 years after such date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06291-01-3
+  LBD06291-02-3